-Alternative 2 (One Harvest Visit to Two Locations) - Effects on the Glaucous-winged Gull Population
+Alternative 2 (One Harvest Trip, Two Locations) - Effects on the Glaucous-winged Gull Population

 Direct and Indirect Effects: This alternative would authorize gull egg harvest at two locations within Glacier Bay National Park.
-Harvest would occur early in the nesting season, on or before June 9, the date Zador (2001) found to be the median lay date on South Marble Island (the date by which 50% of nests in the colony had eggs).
+Harvest would occur early in the nesting season, on or before June 9.
+This date was selected as Zador (2001) found this to be the median lay date on South Marble Island - that is, the date by which 50 percent of nests in the colony had eggs.
 All eggs would be removed from harvested nests because this practice stimulates gulls to relay.
 If harvesters left one or two eggs in a nest, adult females would incubate the remaining egg(s) but would not relay lost eggs.